ijdev/SSIS-ETL-MSSQL/README.md

 # SSIS-ETL-MSSQL

 ### Project Summary
-Runs an ETL pipeline load csv files to staging tables and create fact and dimensions tables all in SQL Server Integration Services (SSIS) with a Microsoft SQL server instance
+Runs an ETL pipeline load csv files to staging tables and create fact and dimensions tables all in SQL Server Integration Services (SSIS) with a Microsoft SQL server instance. \
+This my first time trying SSIS and I wanted to work on a familiar project so I did the samae steps I did in my cloud based DW repo [here](https://github.com/ijdev/cloud-dw-airflow)

 ### Project Scopes
 The scope of this project will be to build a data warehouse with Star conceptual schema on Microsoft SQL server fro BI and Data scientist